emutos/manual/usermanual/docs/index.md

 *Above: EmuTOS minimal desktop screen with a floppy disk icon visible.*

-If we have one floppy disk drive, we get one floppy disk icon on the desktop.
+If you have one floppy disk drive, you get one floppy disk icon on the desktop.
 Unlike TOS, EmuTOS does not support emulating floppy drive B: in physical floppy drive A:.
 Again, unlike TOS, if you have only one floppy drive, you will see only one floppy drive icon.

 **Note** We recommend you consider mass storage other than floppy drives.
 You can now buy add-ons for Atari STs that emulate floppy drives and hard drives using solid state memory.